tkhamez/neucore/doc/documentation.md

 If an EVE character is deleted or transferred to another EVE account, it will also be removed from its current player account.

 A player can also manually delete a character if that is enabled in the system setting.

-All character removals are recorded and visible to the user admin.
+All character removals are recorded and are visible to user admins unless they have been deleted by an admin.

 ### Account status